maraisabella/dataviz-final-project-group4/README.md

 Final project for the McCombs Data and Visualization Bootcamp

 ## Project
-### Topic: Prediction of early re-admission for hospitalized patients with diabetes.
+### Topic: Prediction of early readmission for hospitalized patients with diabetes.
 ### Reason for topic selection:
 - According to diabetes.org, patients with diabetes are 2 times higher risk for heart disease and 4 times higher risk for stroke and suffer from other costly complications including foot problems such as gangrene, eye problems such as Diabetic retinopathy, diabetic macular edema, cataract and glaucoma, diabetic kidney disease requiring dialysis, and teeth and gum problems.
 - Diabetes.org estimates an average medical expenditure for people with diagnosed diabetes at $13,700 per year, ($7,900 attributed to diabetes) with 327 billion total cost of diagnosed in 2017 and 237 billion in direct medical costs, 90 billion in reduced productivity.